balvig/connections/README.md

 # Connections

-Most social apps needs some kind of follow/like/watch/stalk/etc feature that connects one model to another.
+Most social apps need some kind of follow/like/watch/stalk/etc features that connects one model to another.

-Instead of having to recreate this functionality for every project we decided to create a gem that easily allows you to add these features using any naming you prefer.
+Instead of having to recreate this functionality for every project I decided to create a gem that easily allows you to add these features using any naming you prefer.